ordina-jworks/ordina-jworks.github.io/_posts/2017-04-04-optimising-performance-of-your-enterprise-angular-application.md

 # 5. GZIP

 Gzip is a file format and also a method of compressing files (making them smaller) for faster network transfers.
-It allows your web server to provide files with a smaller size which will be loaded faster by your browser.
+It allows your web server to provide files with a smaller size that will be loaded faster by your browser.
 Compression of your files with gzip typically **saves around fifty to seventy percent** of the file size.

 You can easily enable gzip compression on your server by editing your .htaccess file: